jestjs/jest/docs/JestObjectAPI.md

 ### `jest.runTimersToTime(msToRun)`
 Executes only the macro task queue (i.e. all tasks queued by `setTimeout()` or `setInterval()` and `setImmediate()`).

-When this API is called, all pending "macro-tasks" that have been queued via `setTimeout()` or `setInterval()`, and would be executed within `msToRun` milliseconds will be executed.
+When this API is called, all timers are advanced by `msToRun` milliseconds.
+All pending "macro-tasks" that have been queued via `setTimeout()` or `setInterval()`, and would be executed within this timeframe will be executed.
 Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue, that should be run within `msToRun` milliseconds.

 ### `jest.runOnlyPendingTimers()`
 Executes only the macro-tasks that are currently pending (i.e., only the tasks that have been queued by `setTimeout()` or `setInterval()` up to this point).
 If any of the currently pending macro-tasks schedule new macro-tasks, those new tasks will not be executed by this call.